North Indian culture: Literature

 North India was the birthplace of Kalidasa, who wrote classic Sanskrit plays like Mālavikāgnimitram, Abhijñānaśākuntalam and Vikramōrvaśīyam and poems like Raghuvaṃśa, Kumārasambhava, Ṛtusaṃhāra and Meghadūta in which the use of imagination and similes remains unequaled by any other literary work.
 Apart from these Sanskrit dramas, Pāṇini's Ashtadhyayi standardized Sanskrit grammar and phonetics and left an indelible mark on these aspects of Sanskrit.
-Panini was a grammarian from approximately 5th century BC, his Ashtadhyayi is looked upon as a masterpiece and as a study in brevity and completeness.

-Medieval North India had great literary scholars like Tulsidas, Surdas, Chand Bardai, Amir Khusro whose works Ramcharitmanas, Sur Sagar, Prithiviraj Raso and Khamsa-e-Nizami respectively contributed to the richness of literature.
-From the 19th century onwards Khadiboli became the general Hindu language; Khadiboli with heavily Sanskritized vocabulary or Sahityik Hindi (Literary Hindi) was popularized by the writings of Swami Dayananda Saraswati, Bhartendu Harishchandra and others.
-Other important writers of this period are Munshi Premchand, Mahavir Prasad Dwivedi, Maithili Sharan Gupt, R N Tripathi and Gopala Sharan Sinha.
-Premchand's works, such as Godaan and Gaban have been translated into various languages, and are known for their subtlety and depiction of human psychology and emotions.
+Medieval North India had great literary scholars like Tulsidas, Surdas, Chand Bardai, Amir Khusrauwhose works Ramcharitmanas, Sur Sagar, Prithiviraj Raso and Khamsa of Amir Khusrau respectively contributed to the richness of literature.
+By the 19th-century onwards Hindi and Urdu (registers of the Hindustani language) had become the lingua franca of northern India.

+Hindi was popularized by the writings of Dayananda Saraswati, Bharatendu Harishchandra and others.
+Other important writers of this period are Munshi Premchand, Mahavir Prasad Dwivedi, Maithilisharan Gupt.
+Premchand's Hindi-Urdu works, such as Godaan and Gaban have been translated into various languages, and are known for their subtlety and depiction of human psychology and emotions.